amaranth-lang/amaranth/docs/guide.rst

     If a name is not explicitly specified for a submodule, one will be generated and assigned automatically.
 Designs with many autogenerated names can be difficult to debug, so a name should usually be supplied.

-Although an :class:`Instance` is not an elaboratable, as a special case, it can be returned from the :pc:`elaborate()` method.
+Although an :class:`Instance` is not an elaboratable, as a special case, it can be returned from the :py:`elaborate()` method.
 This is conveinent for implementing an elaboratable that adorns an instance with an Amaranth interface:

 .. testcode::